Skip to main content

 Configure the plugin

-Optionally, provide the location of a custom artifact containing the code you want to scan.
+Optionally, turn on recursive scanning, provide the location of a custom artifact containing the code you want to scan.
 By default, the plugin uses auto-packaging to automatically package your code into an artifact when you start a scan.

 To complete this task: